QuentinRa/blog.quentinra.dev/proj/design-patterns/behavior/observable.md

 [Go back](..)

 An observer is someone who wants to be notified when an event occurred on an observable.
-This could be the Undo class, which wants to be notified when we clicked (event=click) on the undo button.
+This could be the Undo class, which wants to be notified when we clicked (event=click) on the undo button (=observable).

 * ✅ : simple communication
 * 🚫 : ...